ingram1107/moneokai/README.md

 # Moneokai

-A colour scheme fork from [vim-monokai](https://github.com/sickill/vim-monokai), advocate for more Neovim enhancement especially for built-in LSP and nvim-treesitter
+A colourscheme fork from [vim-monokai](https://github.com/sickill/vim-monokai), advocate for more Neovim enhancement especially for built-in LSP and nvim-treesitter

 ## Installation